 L: Yeah that’s what I found to; the pressure on you as an individual, if you screw up a gag, you ruin it for so many people; you’re the one driving it forward, it’s all on you.
 So what are you meant to do if you mess up?
 Mostly I just cried for a little bit.

 R: Yeah cause it’s not just the fear of getting klapped, it’s the fear of a gag not working.

 A: You know when I was most frightened?
 When that old man started running onto the field to smack you.

 L: Yeah even I got smacked!
 Remember the Wimpy gag I did?
 The one tannie hit me!
 She hit me on my boobie!

-R: The best advice I got during this movie was near the start, from Kevin, he said “When you do these scenes, its not about you, its about the person your’re pranking; they’re the star of the show.”
+R: The best advice I got during Oh Schuks!
+Your Country Needs You! was near the start, from Kevin, he said “When you do these scenes, its not about you, its about the person your’re pranking; they’re the star of the show.”
 Don’t get all fancy, just work off of them to let them shine; and that was very good advice.

 I: And then, final question, if you all had to say what the secret was in making a good comedy versus making a bad one is, what would you say that was?